mavryk-network/taquito/integration-tests/README.md

 # Taquito Integration Tests

 The `taquito/integration-tests` directory contains the integration test suite for Taquito.
-These tests are executed against live Tezos testnets, ensuring a comprehensive evaluation of various Taquito use cases.
+These tests are executed against live Mavryk testnets, ensuring a comprehensive evaluation of various Taquito use cases.

-The tests may also be run using Flextesa.
+The tests may also be run using Flexmasa.
 This is useful for testing new features not in current test nets and for testing features around governance that benefit from shortened block processing times.
-As well Flextesa tests offer a secondary confirmation of the test net results.
+As well Flexmasa tests offer a secondary confirmation of the test net results.

 Internally Taquito is tested with tests running in parallel.
 This is achieved using an application that generates new keys and funds them as needed per test.
 The application is not publicly available.
 External users, therefore, must run the Taquito Integration Tests in sequence, one test at a time.

-## Running Integration Tests Against a Tezos Testnet
+## Running Integration Tests Against a Mavryk Testnet

 To run tests in this environment, make sure you have: